 Internal Audit is an independent, objective function that provides assurance on the Group's activities by adopting a risk-based audit approach geared towards creating value and improving business processes.
 It considers risks that may affect the achievement of the Group's strategic objectives and evaluates the adequacy and effectiveness of the internal control systems and risk management measures.

-The detailed Report of the Audit Committee has been included in the Abridged Integrated Annual Report on pages 76 and 77, available on our website at www.rclfoods.
-Com/financial-results-and-investor-presentations-2019
+The detailed Report of the Audit Committee has been included in the Abridged Integrated Annual Report on pages 93 to 95, available on our website at

 INFORMATION TECHNOLOGY (IT) GOVERNANCE